|

 I looked out of the bedroom window at a grey and gloomy November morning.
 A lie in would be so nice but I knew the twitching genie was out of the proverbial bottle once more.Remenham was only an hour's drive from my home and the familiar amalgam of anxiety and excitement had taken its customary grip.

-I was up and dressed and out of the door by 7.00am and headed south across Oxfordshire.
+I was up, dressed and out of the door by 7.00am and headed south across Oxfordshire.

 I had a vague plan to meet Andy and Rich somewhere near Remenham.It seemed logical as this was where the eagle had last been seen yesterday so why not start my search there?
-I was in a light hearted frame of mind as the Oxfordshire countryside did its utmost to postpone the onset of the winter blues and put some colour into this greyest of days, the trees glowing with a continuous frieze of colour, forming corridors of yellow, ochre, rust and gold through which I drove on rural roads, the verges transformed temporarily into a fiery mosaic of already fallen leaves
+The Oxfordshire countryside did its utmost to postpone the onset of the winter blues and put some joy into this greyest of days, the trees glowing with continuous colour, forming corridors of yellow, ochre, rust and gold through which I drove on rural roads, the verges transformed temporarily into fiery mosaics of already fallen leaves

 Why was no one here?

-We stood here for half an hour and were joined by a few other birders responding to Andy's post.Of course there was no sign of any eagle but the Red Kites, that are prolific around here, were well into their day of laconic cruising and loud whistling above the parkland and large gardens that were spread out below us.
-Every distant kite looked like a potential eagle -well of course they did but obviously they were not.
-A couple of Ravens flew across the valley, their black shiny bodies disappearing against a backdrop of dark conifers and only their regular croaking signifying their whereabouts.
+We stood here for half an hour and were joined by a few other birders responding to Andy's post.Of course there was no sign of any eagle but the Red Kites, that are prolific around here, were well into their routine of laconic cruising and loud whistling above the parkland and large gardens that were spread out below us.
+Every distant kite looked like a potential eagle - well of course they did but obviously they were not.
+A couple of Ravens flew across the valley, their black shiny bodies disappearing against a backdrop of dark conifers and only their regular croaking signifying their continued presence.
 Rose ringed Parakeets, never knowingly discrete, ripped the still air with their harsh excited shrieks as they flew high over our heads

-Rich and Andy wanted to get something to eat and refuel their car so left for Henley just down the road.
+Rich and Andy decided they wanted to get something to eat and refuel their car so left for Henley a mile or two down the road.
 I hung on with another two birders, all of us in agreement that it was probably going to be a long and more than likely unsuccesful day.I stared into a misty, mizzling distance, the ridges and trees blurring with the decreasing visibility.Tired from yesterday's exertions I was slipping into that morose half awake half asleep state of mind that comes as a consequence of getting up too early and the initial excitement and expectation fading rapidly as I stared at an eagle free sky.

 It was 0930 or thereabouts